 You can pick up maps and times guides as you enter each park, and grab some for everyone in your group so there isn’t any quarreling over who has the map.

-6. Snack Break
+6. Take a Snack Break

 Stash some easy snacks in your park bag to pull out when the family is getting cranky.
 Everyone is happier when they are hungry, and it passes some time to eat while you are waiting in line.

-7. Interactive Queues
+7. Run Around and Play at Interactive Queues

 There are several Magic Kingdom attractions with interactive queues.
 My two favorite at Dumbo and The Many Adventures of Winnie the Pooh.
 I love the Dumbo queue especially, since they can run around and play in the circus tent while waiting for your spot in line.